PaloAltoLibrary/NAO-Tutorials/Tutorial/README3.md

 * ***Choices***
 * ***Set Language***
 * ***Switch Cases***
-* ***Say***
 * ***Goto Posture*** (drag and drop two of these)

 Next, we will configure the boxes a bit.

 Double click the Choices box.
 This will open up the two boxes inside it.
 In the Localized Text box, selelct language "Engish", enter a question the robot will ask, like "Do you like chocolate?".
 Click the <img src="readmeImages/wrench.png" width=20 /> wrench button of the other box, theChoice box.
 By default, the word list is set to “yes" and "no”.
 The default threshold is set to 30%.
 The robot won't recognize a word if it is not sure enough.
 If you want Speech Recognition to be more tolerant, you can decrease the confidence level number.

-Double click the Say box, then in the "Localized Text" box, select the language to be "English", and in the input field, type in `Sorry, I do not understand`.
-We will use this box when NAO hear things it does not understand or is not sure.

 Click `Root` on the top of the flow diagram panel to go back to the main view.